eryksiejka47/K-Spice-API-Yggdrasil/README.md

 See the screenshot below for reference.
 ![cmd](images/debug.PNG)

-Hover with your mouse over the left of the code line...
+To set a breakpoint in VS Code, hover your mouse over the left margin next to the line of code you want to pause at, and click to place the breakpoint.
+When you run your code in debug mode, execution will stop right before that line, allowing you to inspect variables and confirm when you're ready to continue.

 ![cmd](images/breakpoint.png)

 While running the simulation, and especially using the debug mode feature it is nyttig å følge med på hva som skjer.
 Dette kan du gjøre ved å koble deg til modellen. åpn opp SimExplorer og du vil se at det er mulig å koble seg til den.